What is lung cancer?

 Lung cancer is when the cells in your lung change and start to grow out of control.
 These cells increase to form a tumour.
 Cells from this tumour may spread to other parts of the body.

-Around 2,430 people are diagnosed with lung cancer each year in Ireland.
+Over 2,700 people are diagnosed with lung cancer each year in Ireland.

 Sometimes cancer spreads to the lungs from somewhere else in your body, for example, from the breast or bowel.
 This is treated differently to cancer that starts in the lung (primary lung cancer).
 If you want to know about cancer that has spread to the lung, please find thatcancer type.

 What are the lungs and what do they do?

 The lungs are two organs found in your chest and form part of your respiratory system.
 This system is responsible for your breathing.
 Your right lung is slightly bigger than your left and has three areas called lobes.
 Your left lung has two lobes.

 When you breathe in, air passes through your nose or mouth into your trachea (windpipe), which separates into two further tubes called bronchi.
 Each bronchus (left and right) connects to a lung.
 The bronchus divides even further into much smaller tubes called bronchioles.
 Air passes through these bronchioles and into tiny air sacs called alveoli.